River Dane: History

-A tall red brick railway viaduct, built in 1841, spans the broad Dane Valley between Holmes Chapel and Twemlow.
-It has 23 arches and is a scheduled monument.
-It crosses the River Dane at Saltersford where Cheshire salt traders drove their horse-drawn carts through a ford along the toll road.
-Nearby downstream is the small stone Hermitage Bridge built in 1772.
-Some years the river floods widely across the meadows here.

 In 1451 when the River Dane flooded in Congleton, it destroyed the town's corn mill, half of the timber-framed buildings and the wooden bridge over the river.
 To prevent it happening again, the river was diverted away from the town.
 Congleton's textile industry grew from the 14th century, with many water-powered mills built along the river by the 18th century.

+A small stone bridge over the river near Holmes Chapel, Hermitage Bridge, was built in 1772 by a local ironmaster.
+Some years the river floods widely across the meadows here.
+Nearby a tall red brick railway viaduct, built in 1841, spans the broad Dane Valley between Holmes Chapel and Twemlow.
+It has 23 arches and is Grade II listed.
+It crosses the River Dane at Saltersford, where Cheshire salt traders once drove their horse-drawn carts through a ford along the toll road.

-Heading downstream: Dane Bridge, Hug Bridge, Lymford Bridge (early 19th century), Macclesfield Canal Aqueduct (1830), Congleton Railway Viaduct (West Coast Main Line, 1849), Colley Mill Bridge, Havannah Bridge (early to mid-19th century, originally leading to a cigar factory), Hermitage Bridge (1772), and Shipbrook Bridge are all Grade II listed.
+Reading downstream, the following crossings are all designated listed buildings or scheduled monuments: Dane Bridge, Hug Bridge, Lymford Bridge (early 19th century), Dane Aqueduct over the Macclesfield Canal (1830), Congleton Railway Viaduct (West Coast Main Line, 1849), Colley Mill Bridge, Havannah Bridge (early to mid-19th century, originally leading to a cigar factory), Hermitage Bridge (1772) and Shipbrook Bridge.